 - The time of day you fish can determine the tactic to apply.
 If you are familiar with the mornings and the waters you are fishing in, you will know what gear is appropriate and how to approach your fish games.

 - It helps you choose where to fish or hunt.
 In some places, you are allowed to fish all night while in others, there are restrictions.
-Knowing that some places have restrictions in regard to sunrise and sunset will help you choose a location where you can fish at any time you like.
+Knowing that some places have restrictions regarding sunrise and sunset will help you choose a location where you can fish at any time you like.
 If you are aiming for games that are better caught early in the morning or very late in the night, you will choose a location with no restrictions at those times.

 Frequently Asked Questions